• Proposed

 Justification

-Butyriboletus frostii can be found throughout eastern North America, areas of Southwest United States, Mexico, and into Central America.
+Butyriboletus frostii can be found throughout eastern North America, areas of southwest United States, Mexico and into Central America.
 It is considered rare and can be fairly common in eastern North America and Mexico.
-Its status in Southwest United States and Central America is more uncertain.
+Its status in southwest United States and Central America is more uncertain.
 The slow decline in hardwood forests in some areas of its range may correspond with similar declines in B. frostii.
-It is assessed as Least Concern
+However, overall it is not thought to approach the thresholds for consideration as threatened and so assessed as Least Concern.

 Taxonomic notes